seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 **COUNTESS**
 Resolute to be dissolute; and, therefore, this:
 Keep but thy word, great King, and I am thine.
-Stand where thou do'st, I'll part a little from thee,
+Stand where thou dost, I'll part a little from thee,
 And see how I will yield me to thy hands.

 *\[Turning suddenly upon him, and showing two daggers.]*